bobbybudnick/SFS-Infrastructure/README.md

 Blocking port 53 seems to be the better solution
 sudo iptables -A OUTPUT -p udp --destination-port 53 -j DROP

+31. Zram failures
+Some anti-user garbage malware named zram is installed now on Devuan
+Does not configure itself in the standard location of /etc/fstab
+Additionally any new swapping functionality is nonsensical in the modern era
+Move zram.ko out of the kernel folder or delete this trash to disable

 **The Seer's Knowledge**
 This is networking information organized in a cheat sheet fashion.
 For deploying ever more advanced installations.
 It can be added to and probably